A complete guide to scattering cremated remains

 Remember the texture of cremated remains & how this affects the dispersal.

 Cremains are the crushed bone fragments that remain after cremation.
 The cremation ashes are not always uniform in texture.
-The cremation ash can contain ashes that are as light as dust or powder and will easily disperse, but there can be more coarse pieces that will not as easily disperse.
+The cremation ash can contain ashes that are as light as dust or powder and will easily disperse, but there can be coarser pieces that will not disperse as easily.

 Sometimes, cremated remains may ‘clump’ together inside a cremation container, especially if the ashes have been sitting in an urn for some time.
 It may be advisable to check the consistency of the ashes.
 You can gently shake the urn or use a tool (like a wooden spoon) to carefully check, stir, and separate the cremated remains if they seem ‘lumpy.’

-Consider wind direction before the dispersal of ashes
+#1.
+Consider wind direction before the dispersal of cremation ashes from a container

 If you plan to empty cremains from a container or urn, bear in mind the wind direction.
 The light, powder-like cremains can easily blow back on you as you empty the container.